 Hometown: Lincolnton, NC

-Education: NC State University, History major and minor in Social Studies Education
+Education: North Carolina State University, History major and Social Studies Education minor

 Position: Cultural Resource Manager